Viktor-TPD/some-teams/TO-DO-LIST.md

 # *KLAR* Your web site should contain a start page and a about page.
 Fixat!
 Nu ska jag bara se till att fylla dem med innehåll.

-# The about page should have information about you, the creator.
+# *KLAR* The about page should have information about you, the creator.
 In progress!

 # *KLAR* The start page should be constructed with at least three different .php files, and should display the teams listed in data.php.
 Feel free to list them how you like.